staticallydynamic/real-debrid-manager/README.md

 # Install dependencies
 npm install

+# Start a dev build (Chrome target by default)
+npm run dev

+# Or target Firefox during development
+npm run dev:firefox

-# Build the extension
+# Build the extension for release when you're ready
 npm run build
 ```

-The built extension will be in `.output/chrome-mv3/` directory.
+The dev server prints a URL where you can install the temporary extension during development.

+Production builds land in `.output/chrome-mv3/` (and `.output/firefox-mv2/` if you run `npm run build:firefox`).

 ### 🔧 Setup